NDari/gocrunch/mat/README.md

 ```go
 func From1DSlice(s []float64) *Mat
 ```
-From1DSlice creates a mat object from a slice of float64s.
+From1DSlice creates a Mat from a slice of float64s.
 The created mat object has one row, and the number of columns equal to the length of the 1D slice from which it was created.